CarlosPerezdeArenaza/SCP_LAB1_Carlos/README.md

 ## Code
 The code that is published on this repository is the sample code that we can find on the home page of Github, since I couldn't have any access to the code used for performing the different simulations.

-## Contributions
-Contributions to this project are welcome.
-If you would like to contribute or have any suggestions, please feel free to open an issue or submit a pull request.
-Your input and feedback are highly appreciated.

 ## License
 This project is licensed under the CC-BY-NC or CC-BY-NC-SA also known as Creative Commons Attribution-NonCommercial-ShareAlike 4.0.
 Please review the license file for more details.